Swedemon/MzFightReporter/README.md

 6. Setup complete.
 Run the background program and start gaming:
 	- Go to the install location and double click the 'MzFightReporter' Windows Batch file.
 - Note: Do not to share your webhook URL.
 If necessary you can remove it and create a new one.
 - Note: If you use the Healing addon in order to save resources it is recommended to uncheck the option 'log healing' under the ArcDps options healing section.
+However, the Full Report will include healing stats if enabled.
+The issue is 15+ minute fights may not upload due to the excessive size.
 ***************************************************************************************
 **(Optional) Twitch Bot Instructions:** (~5 minutes)
 1. Create and login to a new account on twitch.tv to represent your bot.
 Optionally, you can use your existing account.